partarstu/ui-test-automation-agent/README.md

   be considered valid.
 Default: `0.8`.
 * `element.locator.found.matches.dimension.deviation.ratio` (Env: `FOUND_MATCHES_DIMENSION_DEVIATION_RATIO`): Maximum allowed deviation
   ratio for the dimensions of a found visual match compared to the original element.
 Default: `0.3`.
+* `element.locator.visual.grounding.model.vote.count` (Env: `VISUAL_GROUNDING_MODEL_VOTE_COUNT`): The number of times the visual grounding model is asked to identify potential locations of a UI element on the screen.
+A higher number can increase accuracy through consensus but also increases processing time and cost.
+Default: `5`.
+* `element.locator.validation.model.vote.count` (Env: `VALIDATION_MODEL_VOTE_COUNT`): The number of times the validation model is asked to confirm the best match from a set of candidates.
+This is used to create a quorum and improve the reliability of element identification.
+Default: `3`.
+* `element.locator.bbox.clustering.min.intersection.ratio` (Env: `BBOX_CLUSTERING_MIN_INTERSECTION_RATIO`): When using multiple votes from the visual grounding model, this value determines the minimum intersection-over-union (IoU) ratio for clustering bounding boxes.
+It controls how close bounding boxes need to be to be grouped into a single, averaged bounding box.
+Default: `0.7`.
 * `dialog.default.horizontal.gap`, `dialog.default.vertical.gap`, `dialog.default.font.type`,
   `dialog.user.interaction.check.interval.millis`, `dialog.default.font.size`: Cosmetic and timing settings for interactive dialogs.